 El Presidente or The President is a refreshing cocktail martini with a lot of flavor.
 Unlike many of the other summer cocktails, it does not contain any non-alcoholic ingredients such as juice or soda, which makes it much more potent.

 The drink originated in the 1920s in Cuba, and is commonly attributed to the Vista Alegra in the city of Havana.
-El Presidente is also said to be named after a President of Cuba although which is debatable.
-I suppose from the time frame we can assume that it is dedicated to either Mario Menochal or Alfredo Alfonso.
+El Presidente is also said to be named after a President of Cuba but that is pretty much debatable.
+Although I suppose from the time frame of the recipe, we can assume that it is dedicated to either Mario Menochal or Alfredo Alfonso.